-Lighting
+Lighting fixtures

-- → Optimise room design and layout: Ensure that fixtures are positioned away from windows to allow natural light in. - → Label light switches: Ensure light switches are appropriately labelled and clearly indicate which lights they control to ensure energy is not being wasted. - → Upgrade to more efficient lighting: Replace traditional incandescent or fluorescent lights with energy-efficient LED (Light Emitting Diode) lighting.
-LEDs consume significantly less energy and have a longer lifespan, resulting in reduced energy usage and maintenance costs. - → Lighting fixtures: Choose energy-efficient lighting fixtures that are specifically designed to optimise light output while minimising energy consumption (look for fixtures with high efficiency ratings). - External lighting: Consider solar powered lights/ LED fixtures with motion sensors or timers for outdoor areas such as parking lots, walkways, and gardens. - → Dimmable lighting: Utilise dimmable lighting systems that allow for adjustable light levels based on the specific needs of residents and staff.
+• Choose energy-efficient lighting fixtures that are specifically designed to optimise light output while minimising energy consumption (look for fixtures with high efficiency ratings).

+External lighting

+Consider solar powered lights/ LED fixtures with motion sensors or timers for outdoor areas such as parking lots, walkways, and gardens.

+Dimmable lighting

+• Utilise dimmable lighting systems that allow for adjustable light levels based on the specific needs of residents and staff.

+Switching arrangements

+Consider different arrangements for switches that cater to multiple zones to ensure areas are not unintentionally lit when not required.

+Pull switches

+Consider implementing pull switches to aid accessibility and ease of turning off fixtures and to minimise energy wastage.

+Timers and scheduling

-- → Switching arrangements: Consider different arrangements for switches that cater to multiple zones to ensure areas are not unintentionally lit when not required. - → Pull switches: Consider implementing pull switches to aid accessibility and ease of turning off fixtures and to minimise energy wastage. - Timers and scheduling: Use timers or scheduling systems to automate lighting operations.
-Set specific time schedules for different areas, ensuring lights are turned on and off at appropriate times. - → Occupancy sensors: Install lighting controls, such as occupancy sensors or motion detectors, to automatically turn off lights in unoccupied areas. - → Daylight harvesting: Use light sensors to adjust artificial lighting levels based on available daylight, reducing the need for excessive artificial lighting during daytime hours. - Maintenance: Implement a regular maintenance plan to clean lighting fixtures and replace any faulty or inefficient bulbs.
+Use timers or scheduling systems to automate lighting operations.
+Set specific time schedules for different areas, ensuring lights are turned on and off at appropriate times.

-Case study
+Occupancy sensors

+Install lighting controls, such as occupancy sensors or motion detectors, to automatically turn off lights in unoccupied areas.

+Daylight harvesting

+• Use light sensors to adjust artificial lighting levels based on available daylight, reducing the need for excessive artificial lighting during daytime hours.

+Maintenance

+• Implement a regular maintenance plan to clean lighting fixtures and replace any faulty or inefficient bulbs.

+CASE STUDY - OUR SUSTAINABILITY JOURNEY

 Phase one of Esker Lodge was built in 2002, originally with capability to care for 44 residents.
 In 2010 we knew we needed to expand our offering and we completed a second phase of development.
 The nursing home was extended to cater for up to 70 residents and offer a dedicated dementia specialist care unit.

 As part of the phase 2 development Esker Lodge engaged a design team who embedded sustainability into the phase 2 project.